-Coastal margin seaward of the route allows the public to explore other existing tracks which lead to the beach and other parts of the woodland, creating possibilities for circular walks.
+Spreading room seaward of the route allows the public to explore other existing tracks which lead to the beach and other parts of the woodland, creating possibilities for circular walks.

-Some of the land to the landward side of the trail is coastal in nature (see 4.8.8) and is therefore automatically included in the coastal margin.
-However, we have, with the consent of the owners, used our discretion to propose that the boundary should coincide with another existing woodland track.
-The owner preferred the western edge of the woodland not to be included, because pheasants are released there for shooting over the fields inland.
-Waymarkers in strategic places indicate the landward boundary of the spreading room W.
+We have used our discretion to create further spreading room in places landward of the trail.
+In these places, the inland boundary of the spreading room coincides with an existing woodland track.
+The western edge of the woodland is not included, because pheasants are released there for shooting over the fields inland.
+Waymarkers in strategic places indicate the landward boundary of the spreading room w.